 In the event that more than 15 applicants achieve the minimum standard, the 15 places will be offered to the applicants with the highest scores in the assessment.
-If at any point there are more applicants than places on the basis of aptitude in sport because their scores are tied, priority will be given to children living closest to the academy, using paragraph 15e.
-Any remaining applicants will then be considered along with other applicants using the criteria in paragraphs 15c to 15e below.
-In the event that fewer than 15 applicants achieve the minimum standard, they will all be admitted and the remaining places will then be made available to other applicants using the criteria in paragraph 15c to 15e below.
+If tied scores for the last of these places would result in more than 15 applicants being admitted on the basis of aptitude for sport, criteria 14c to 14e will be used, in order, to decide which applicants will be admitted.
+Any remaining applicants will then be considered along with other applicants using the criteria in paragraphs 14c to 14e below.

+In the event that fewer than 15 applicants achieve the minimum standard, they will all be admitted and the remaining places will then be made available to other applicants using the criteria in paragraph 14c to 14e below.

-- c. siblings of pupils who are on the roll of the academy at the time of the application - d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application e. children who live nearest to the academy measured by the straight-line distance from the academy's main entrance to the Post Office address point of the child's home.
+c. siblings of pupils who are on the roll of the academy at the time of the application

+- d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - e. children who live nearest to the academy measured by the straight-line distance from the academy's main entrance to the Post Office address point of the child's home.